mdn/content/files/en-us/web/api/fetch/index.md

     - `browsingTopics` {{experimental_inline}}

-      - : A boolean that specifies whether observed topics should be sent in a {{httpheader("Sec-Browsing-Topics")}} header with the associated request.
+      - : A boolean specifying that observed topics should be sent in a {{httpheader("Sec-Browsing-Topics")}} header with the associated request.
 See the [Topics API](/en-US/docs/Web/API/Topics_API) for more details.

     - `cache`